Please UNtranslate Me

 June 25- 30, 2020

-Please UN-translate Me, written by Deaf playwright, Monique Holt, will explore the very essence of the ASL language and will portray the Deaf experience in their culture and in their living visual language.
+Please UNtranslate Me, written by Deaf playwright, Monique Holt, will explore the very essence of the ASL language and will portray the Deaf experience and culture in their living visual language.
+Using light, shadow play and multimedia, this production will explore the question, “What does ‘UN-translating’ a language, mean to the ASL users?”

 Production Stage Manager: Emily Hart